What are the Electronic Commerce (EC Directive) Regulations 2002?

 - The name and email address of the service provider

 - Details of any trade association which the business is part of

 - Prices on the website must be clear and unambiguous

-UK companies trading online must also be aware of the Companies Act 2006 which states that the following information should also be made available on websites:
+UK companies trading online must also comply with the Companies Act 2006, which requirescertain information to be made available on websites:

 - Company registration number

 - Place of registration

 In relation to email and text message advertising and selling, the following information should be provided: